colinbs/spki-cache-server/README.md

     ./cache.py HOST PORT --keypath PATH

+By default, the server will look for `.cert` files.
+If the router keys have a different file extension, specify it using the `--ext EXT` option

+    ./cache.py HOST PORT --keypath PATH --ext EXT

+**Important**: regardless of the file extension, the router key must still be a valid x509 certificate!
+This option is only regarded if in combination with the `--keypath` option.
+Using the `-d` option will ignore the `--ext` option.

 To generate dummy router keys by the server, use the `-d AMOUNT` option

     ./cache.py HOST PORT -d AMOUNT